|

 Both depend on a Root_KOS kernel.

-The Warehouse Browser takes any tab delineated audit log and
+Warehouse Browser takes any tab delineated audit

-quickly produces a data mart and a combinatoric expression of link analysis
+quickly produces a data mart and a combinatoric expression of link

 within the values of an event log.
 Both

-of these files are produced using In-Memory Referential Information Base
+of these files are produced using In-Memory Referential Information

 techniques.
 Once the files are produced